Buffalo Dog Bites Attorneys

 - Unlawful Running at Large – Dog owners must control their pet using a leash while walking or running on public streets, parkways, sidewalks, public areas and any unenclosed location within the village.
 Pets must be kept in control by their owners or keepers at all times.
 Allowing animals to run at large through the village is unlawful.
 (Section 6.1 2.070)

 - Rottweilers and Pit Bull Terriers – All owners of Rottweilers and Pit Bull Terriers must install a fence enclosure or “special enclosure” within one year from the time the village dog license was obtained.
 These two breeds are not allowed off a non-retractable leash when off their owner’s premises.
 The two types of breeds can only leave the owner’s premises when under control in care of the owner or any member of the family 16 years or older.
 (Section 6.1 2.125)

 - Dog Bites – If the dog bites any individual, the Buffalo Grove Police Department will notify the pet owner of all steps required under the local Cook County Rabies/Animal Control Ordinance.
 (Section 6.1 2.110)

 In many incidences, a dog will not bite the victim but instead knock down and attack any individual seen as a potential threat.
 If you, or loved one, have suffered a serious dog bite or attack, it is essential to seek immediate medical care.
 This is because you are likely suffering from various injuries including head trauma, facial puncture wounds, lacerations, broken bones and fractures.

-Rosenfeld Injury Lawyers can evaluate your case for free.
+Rosenfeld Injury Lawyers LLC can evaluate your case for free.
 We have extensive resources to provide you various legal options to ensure you are made whole again.
-Call our law offices at (888) 424-5757 today for a free case assessment.
+Contact us or all our law offices at (888) 424-5757 today for a free case assessment.
 We will only charge you a legal fee after we negotiate your financial compensation settlement or obtain a jury trial monetary award.